andreast6/SDS_Distillation_AMP/Readme.md

 ### Step 2: Fine-Tuning with LoRA
 **Overview**
 - In this notebook, we finetune the LLM using distilled knowledge from SDS.
-At a highlevel, we add the special tokens before finetuning, split the data into training and dev sets, finetune lora adapters, and merge and store the model.
+At a high-level, we add the special tokens before fine-tuning, split the data into training and dev sets, finetune lora adapters, and merge and store the model.
 **Purpose:**
 - Adapts the Meta-Llama-3.1-8B-Instruct model to the customer support domain
 - Uses LoRA (Low-Rank Adaptation) for efficient parameter updates